 Skinny, light-duty jack posts are available at many hardware stores and home centers.
 This type of adjustable steel post is often installed on top of a concrete block that rests on the ground in the crawl space.

 Unfortunately, these posts hold very little weight, have poor stability and are difficult to adjust.
 Also, they won’t compensate for poor supporting soils in the crawl space.
 This is not the solution you need!

 AquaGuard Foundation Solutions is your local crawl space structural support contractor.
 Don’t let the floors sink and sag above your crawl space!
 If your crawl space is ignored, larger more devastating problems may form.
 With a simple call to AquaGuard Foundation Solutions, we’ll have one of our in-house foundation specialists at your home in no time.
 We’ll let you know what’s causing the foundation problems around the home and the most appropriate solution to fix it.

 Our foundation repair and crawl space stabilization system is a permanent and warrantied solution that will alleviate you and your loved ones away from any foundation problem you’ve been experiencing.

-We offer free crawl space structural repair quotes to homeowners in the Georgia area.
-Our service area includes Atlanta, Marietta, Decatur, and nearby areas such as Alpharetta, Lawrenceville, Sandy Springs, Norcross, Stone Mountain, Gainesville, Roswell, Athens.
+We offer free crawl space structural repair quotes to North Georgia homeowners.
+Our service area includes all of Metro Atlanta and nearby areas such as Athens, Gainesville, Blue Ridge, Rome, Carrollton, Peachtree City, and Conyers.